-We have been authorized to offer the Primary Years Programme (PYP) and the Middle Years Programme (MYP) of the International Baccalaureate (IB).
+We have been authorized to offer the Primary Years Programme (PYP) since 2011, the Middle Years Programme (MYP) since 2014, and the Diploma Programme (DP) since 2017.
+These three programmes represent a full continuum of primary and secondary learning through the framework of the International Baccalaureate (IB).
 IB World Schools share a common philosophy—a commitment to high quality, challenging, international education.
 For further information about the IB and its programmes, visit the International Baccalaureate website.

-We are very proud of our school buildings, which are two two-storey loghouses which were designed with the idea of providing very large classrooms for very small classes.
+We are very proud of our school buildings, which are two two-storey loghouses designed with the idea of providing very large classrooms for small classes.
 The West Building (completed in 2009) is made of imported Finnish pine and won a “Loghouse of the Year” award for its design.
 The East Building (completed in 2016), is a mirror image of the West Building, and is made of Japanese cedar and cypress from the local area.
 (The school received a subsidy from the government for making effective use of local lumber in the building.)
 Our classrooms give teachers the ability to offer various learning environments within one room.
 The wooden structure gives the school an at-home feeling that is very different from typical concrete school buildings.
 The school is located in a forested area and the students have many opportunities to interact with nature in the forest and on our school fields.

 The school year runs from late August to late June.
-The school day starts at 8:30am and ends at 2:00 pm (pre-kindergarten), 3:05pm (PYP), or 4:05 (MYP), five days a week (Monday to Friday).
+The school day starts at 8:30am and ends at 2:00 pm (pre-kindergarten), 3:05pm (PYP), or 4:05 (MYP, DP), five days a week (Monday to Friday).
 There are no classes on Saturdays or Sundays.
 We run special after school Enrichment Programs every term to give our students more exposure to academic and non-academic learning pursuits.

-If you are interested in learning more about our school, please use the menus above and to the right to explore our site.
+If you are interested in learning more about our school, please use the menus below and to the right to explore our site.
 If you have any questions, please do not hesitate to contact us in English or Japanese.
 You can also get quick answers by looking at our list of frequently asked questions or filling out a form to request more information.